 Most problems that occur after the memorandum of sale has been issued will be related to matters within the property chain.
 A lot of the time, the seller or buyer’s transaction is dependent on another property sale.
 If that sale falls through, perhaps due to someone changing their mind on the property, then the rest of the chain will also fall apart.
 SOLD.CO.UK can provide chain-free house sales, so you won’t have to worry about any links breaking and affecting the sale of your property when you sell with us.

 Another issue that can happen after the memorandum of sale has been issued is to do with the time frame.
 The longer it takes to complete on a sale, the higher the risk that the buyer or seller may try to renegotiate on the price, or back out of the sale completely.
 Communicating efficiently with your solicitors and estate agents at all points in the sales process should reduce the time it takes to complete.
-And at SOLD.CO.UK, our sales process is expertly streamlined to minimise the time to completion, so you can sell your house fast and sell your house for free.
+At SOLD.CO.UK, our sales process is expertly streamlined to minimise the time to completion, so you can enjoy a fast sale with an online estate agent who can sell your house for free.